-A formal portfolio review is part of the In-person Interview.
-The applicant must bring a portfolio of artwork that includes 15 -20 images, including the 12 required pieces for the Applicant Digital Portfolio of Artwork (see above).
+A formal portfolio review is part of the in-person interview.
+The applicant must bring a portfolio of artwork that includes 20 images, including the 17 required pieces for the Applicant Digital Portfolio of Artwork (see above).
 Also, bringing a sketchbook(s) to display is highly recommended.
 For the convenience of the applicant, photographs may be substituted for very large pieces or sculptures.
 All works must be tangible originals or prints; no digital presentations, eBooks or websites will be allowed.

 The successful applicant will have: